Improving your wireless connection

 This audio may bring back memories for some.

 That’s the sound of a modem connecting to the internet in the days before broadband.
 What you’re hearing is the local modem and the remote modem negotiating what audio protocol to use.
 There were several to choose from, and the choice was mostly based on compatibility (both ends had to support the protocol) and the quality of the sound.
-The resulting protocol could range in supported speed from 300 baud (bits per second) to a then blistering 56,000 bps.
+The resulting protocol could range in supported speed from 300 baud (bits per second) to a (then) blistering 56,000 bps.

 The same concept happens when you connect using Wi-Fi.
 Your Wi-Fi adapter and the WAP negotiate which protocol to use based on what they both support and the quality of the radio signal they’re experiencing at that moment.

-Better Wi-Fi in your control
+Improving Wi-Fi in your home

 With all that out of your control, what remains in your control is to give your Wi-Fi an environment that allows it to make the best possible selection.